linto-ai/linto-stt/whisper/README.md

 * Up to 7GB of RAM depending on the model used.
 * One CPU per worker.
 Inference time scales on CPU performances.

-### Model
+### Model(s)

-LinTO-Platform-STT works with two models:
-* A Whisper model to perform Automatic Speech Recognition, which must be in the PyTorch format.
+LinTO-Platform-STT-Whisper works with a Whisper model to perform Automatic Speech Recognition, which must be in the PyTorch format.

+#### Optional alignment model (deprecated)

-* A wav2vec model to perform word alignment, which can be in the format of SpeechBrain, HuggingFace's Transformers or TorchAudio
+It can also work with a wav2vec model to perform word alignment.
 The wav2vec model can be specified either
-* with a string corresponding to a `torchaudio` pipeline (e.g. "WAV2VEC2_ASR_BASE_960H") or
+* (TorchAudio) with a string corresponding to a `torchaudio` pipeline (e.g. "WAV2VEC2_ASR_BASE_960H") or
-* with a string corresponding to a HuggingFace repository of a wav2vec model (e.g. "jonatasgrosman/wav2vec2-large-xlsr-53-english"), or
+* (HuggingFace's Transformers) with a string corresponding to a HuggingFace repository of a wav2vec model (e.g. "jonatasgrosman/wav2vec2-large-xlsr-53-english"), or
-* with a path corresponding to a folder with a SpeechBrain model
+* (SpeechBrain) with a path corresponding to a folder with a SpeechBrain model

-Default models are provided for the following languages:
+Default wav2vec models are provided for French (fr), English (en), Spanish (es), German (de), Dutch (nl), Japanese (ja), Chinese (zh).

-* French (fr)
-* English (en)
-* Spanish (es)
-* German (de)
-* Dutch (nl)
-* Japanese (ja)
-* Chinese (zh)
+But we advise not to use a companion wav2vec alignment model.
+This is not needed neither tested anymore.

 ### Docker
 The transcription service requires docker up and running.